-Income from services related to operating leases is recognised in "Income from other activities" in the consolidated profit and loss account.
+Income from services related to operating leases is recognised in "Income from other activities" in the consolidated financial statements.

 The Group recognises income as the services are provided, i.e. pro rata with the costs incurred on the maintenance contracts.